Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Something Old, Something New, Something Borrowed, Something Blue:

 This superstition of the Bride wearing something that fits each of these four categories originated in Europe to ward off evil spirits.
-Something Old: This tradition symbolized the sense of continuity while making the transition from a single person to that of a married couple.
+Something Old: This tradition symbolized the sense of continuity while making the transition from a single person to a married couple.
 Something New: This tradition symbolized that marriage represented a transition to adulthood.
-Something Borrowed: This tradition symbolized the popular belief that by borrowing something from a happily married couple, good fortune would follow the newlyweds.
+There is also Something Borrowed: This tradition symbolized the belief that by borrowing something from a happily married couple, good fortune would follow the newlyweds.
 Something Blue: In ancient Israel, blue was the border color of the Bride’s dress symbolizing purity, constancy and fidelity.

 Stag Parties:

 This is the male equivalent of the Bridal Shower.
-Roman Empire soldiers would feast with the Groom the night before his wedding to say goodbye to his irresponsible days of bachelorhood, and to renew their vows of allegiance to their friendships.
+Roman Empire soldiers would feast with the Groom the night before his wedding to say goodbye to his irresponsible days of bachelorhood.
+They would also to renew their vows of allegiance to their friendships.

 Tossing Rice:

 Believing newlyweds brought good luck, guests used to shower them with nuts and grains to insure a bountiful harvest and many children to work the land.
 During years of a poor harvest, rice was tossed instead.
-This tradition continues today with rice or birdseed (where permitted), or bubbles to wish the Bride and Groom much happiness.
-Incidentally, it is only a superstition that birds eating rice thrown after a wedding ceremony are destined to have their stomachs enlarge and eventually explode.
-This myth may have simply evolved from church/synagogue employees weary from cleaning after every wedding ceremony!
+This tradition continues today with rice, birdseed, or bubbles to wish the Bride and Groom happiness.
+Incidentally, it is only a superstition that birds eating rice thrown after a wedding will have their stomachs enlarge and eventually explode.
+This myth may have evolved from church/synagogue employees weary from cleaning after every wedding ceremony!

 Tuxedo: